ammit-php/ammit/README.md

 );
 ```

 A validation is missing.
-You can still inject your own based on [beberlei/assert](https://github.com/beberlei/assert) assertion library.
+You can still inject your own.

 #### Want to contribute ?